MeetCaregivers Attends The RISE Medicare Marketing & Sales Summit

 - 58% want to age at home.

-These findings can help us and other small supplemental providers determine which benefits provide the most significant value.
-In turn, it will help health plans differentiate themselves in crowded markets.
+In turn, these findings can help us and other small supplemental providers determine which benefits provide the most value.
+Consequently, doing so will help health plans differentiate themselves in crowded markets.

 MeetCaregivers thanks RISE Medicare & Marketing Sales Summit organizers.

 The RISE 2022 Medicare Marketing and Sales Summit was an extraordinary learning opportunity and invaluable to our mission.
-CEO Florence Furaha and the MeetCaregivers team are preparing to attend RISE National 2022.
-We’re hoping to use this information to enhance our ability to reach new partners and bring affordable senior care products and services to elders across the US.
+As a result, CEO Florence Furaha and the MeetCaregivers team are preparing to attend RISE National 2022.
+We hope to use this information to enhance our ability to reach new partners and bring affordable senior care products and services to elders across the US.

 Thanks again to RISE & the MMS sponsors for making this event possible!